 - Place the mug on a paper towel to dry, top down.

-- (Optional) Use nail polish remover to take the excess polish off the bottom of the mug.
-Let dry overnight before using.
+- Use nail polish remover to take the excess polish off the bottom of the mug.
+Let set overnight.
+Use Dishwasher Safe Mod Podge to seal if desired.

 Notes